agiza/Fluid-Video/README.md

 # Fluid Video #

-A streamlined version of the [FitVids.js](https://github.com/davatron5000) jQuery plugin for fluid video embeds.
+A spin-off version of the [FitVids.js](https://github.com/davatron5000) jQuery plugin for fluid video embeds.

 ## Demo